stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

     VkDescriptorType type();

     /**
-     * Populates the write descriptor for this resource.
+     * Builds the Vulkan descriptor for this resource.
-     * @param write Write descriptor
+     * @return Vulkan descriptor
      */
-    void populate(VkWriteDescriptorSet write);
+    VulkanStructure build();
 }
 ```